-I videotaped this concert when it aired on PBS decades ago and have been watching it periodically ever since.
+I videotaped Bob Dylan’s 30th Anniversary Concert Celebration when it aired on PBS decades ago and have been watching it periodically ever since.
 Every time I see it, I ask myself the same question: Why on earth has this incredible show—which has long been available on CD—never been issued on DVD?

 - “It’s hard to believe this one is still in the can.”